 How we confront global aging will have vast economic consequences costing quadrillions of dollars over the next century.
 Indeed, it will greatly influence how we manage, and can afford to manage, the other major challenges that will face us in the future.

-For this and other reasons, global aging will become not just the transcendent economic issue of the 21st century, but the transcendent political
+For this and other reasons, global aging will become not just the transcendent economic issue of the 21st century, but the transcendent political issue as well.
+It will dominate and daunt the public-policy agendas of developed countries and force the renegotiation of their social contracts.
+It will also reshape foreign policy strategies and

 - Full website and iPad access